enacuavlab/vto-tools/Ivy3d/readme.txt

 --------
   This is the visualization application.
-  It takes position and attitude inputs from Ivy bus, and display 3D motion from models Inputs can be provided by following applications
+  It takes position and attitude inputs from Ivy bus, and display 3D motion from models Inputs can be provided by five following applications

   ex: ivy3d.py
   ex: ivy3d.py 115 ROTORCRAFT_FP model_115 0.9,0.1,0.1